 The Costa Dorada has far more to offer than what can be seen from the shore.
 Exploring it from a boat opens up a world of possibilities: coves inaccessible by land, water activities in sheltered waters and views of the coastal villages that only exist from the sea.
 This is our definitive guide to what to do on the Costa Dorada if you have a boat at your disposal.

 Snorkelling is without doubt the most popular activity among our customers.
 The rocky coves around Cambrils are home to rich marine life: posidonia meadows, schools of Mediterranean fish and occasionally octopus hidden among the rocks.
-Equipment is included with La Pampa rental, so you just need to choose the cove and jump in.
+Bring your own snorkel gear and you just need to choose the cove and jump in.
 The best snorkelling areas are Cala Jovera, the northern part of Cala Vinya and the rocky seabed of Cap de Salou.

 Visiting coastal villages from the sea is another unique experience.
 Cambrils and Salou have moorings where you can tie up temporarily and go ashore for lunch or a drink.
 From the water, the silhouette of Salou Castle and the medieval towers along the coast take on a completely different dimension.
 It is the most cinematic way to discover the history of this coastline.

 Sunsets from the water are probably the most sought-after experience.
 The Costa Dorada takes its name precisely from the golden light that bathes the coast at sunset, and from a boat that spectacle is even more intense.
-Aboard El Gaucho, our skipper takes you to the exact spot where the sun merges with the Mediterranean.
-Cava included, background music and a limitless horizon: the perfect end to the day.
+Aboard La Niña you reach the exact spot where the sun merges with the Mediterranean — and, if you don’t have a licence, with a skipper on board.
+Background music and a limitless horizon: the perfect end to the day.